Antipurity/webenv/examples/Python/README.md

   <img src=images/noexplore-anim.gif>
 </p>

-(Looking at it makes you somewhat more aware of your own colorful patternful noise and fleeting afterimages near changed conditions, right?
+(Looking at it makes you somewhat more aware of your own colorful patternful noise and fleeting afterimages near changed conditions, and hallucinations, right?
 Why would those exist if not because of next-frame prediction?
 Do not draw conclusions from overly-small models, though.)

 The loss goes down somewhat, though exploration hardly does anything here.